• Skip to primary navigation

 I also found free religious Montessori printables online that we could use for simple presentations (like this set of free altar cards from Teachers Pay Teachers).

-If you have been trained in CGS and you want to start a home atrium:
+If you are trained in CGS & want to start a home atrium

 Mustard Seed Training has a helpful post on how to start an atrium: first you form the adult (that’s you!); next you prepare the environment; and then you welcome the child.